mnassrib/installing-hadoop-cluster/README.md

 > # Install Hadoop with NameNode & DataNodes on Multi Nodes

 In this section, we proceed to perform a multi node cluster.
 Only two virtual machines (nodes) will be considered.
-If you would a cluster composed of more than two nodes, you can applied the same steps that will be exposed below.
+If you would a cluster composed of more than two nodes, you can apply the same steps that will be exposed below.

 Assuming that the hostnames and ip addresses of the two nodes are the following:
-- master-node 	192.xxx.x.1
+- master-node	(ip: 192.xxx.x.1)
-- slave-node-1 	192.xxx.x.2
+- slave-node-1 	(ip: 192.xxx.x.2)

+So far, we have only one machine that is ready (master-node).
+We have to build and configure the second server.
+We can clone the first machine and then modify the necessary will be a good idea.

-## 1- Clone the master-node host created above
+## 1- Clone the master-node server created above
 ### Commands with root
 > login as root user